 A new idea can be exciting because it holds so much potential and possibilities.
 It’s fun to dream, but when the concept moves toward reality, it can create more questions than answers.
 Where and how to plant that idea that will give it the most opportunity to grow, take root and turn into a mature tree.

-Maybe the idea developed within an existing company as a solution to a problem the business was facing; like Basecamp for 37 Signals.
+Maybe the idea developed within an existing company as a solution to a problem the business was facing, like Basecamp for 37 Signals.
 Perhaps it is a new idea or a startup.
 No matter how and where it was conceived, some questions need to be answered before the concept makes its way to the launchpad.
 Is there a need in the market?
 Who is the audience?
 How will it get the financing to get developed?
 How or can you protect it with a patent?
-Most of these questions entrepreneurs may know they need to be answered, one question they may not have thought of is “How will it end?”
-It may sound weird to think of how will it end at the beginning of a new endeavor, but it can provide clarity.
+Most of these questions entrepreneurs may know they need to be answered.
+One question they may not have thought of is, “How will it end?”
+It may sound weird to think of how it will end at the beginning of a new endeavor, but it can provide clarity.